breakdesigns/stockablecustomfields/README.md

 What is this?
 ---------------------

-* stockablecustomfields is a plugin that for creating stockable variants (child products) from custom fields assigned to a parent product.
+* stockablecustomfields is a plugin for creating stockable variants (child products) from custom fields assigned to the parent product.

 What are the benefits of using it?